filecoin-project/lotus-docs/content/en/storage-providers/get-started/architectures/index.md

 ---
 title: "Architectures"
-description: "Filecoin allows anyone to set up a mining operation to participate in a global, distributed storage market."
+description: "Filecoin allows anyone to set up a storage provider to participate in a global, distributed storage market."
-lead: "This section provides examples for Filecoin Storage mining setups to guide miners to plan and make the right choices when acquiring and setting up their mining infrastructure.
-Any storage mining setup must meet the minimal hardware requirements."
+lead: "This section provides some high level architecture examples for storage provider setups.
+It will show the scalability of Lotus and should help potential storage providers get an idea of what possibilties and configurations that can be achieved with Lotus."
 draft: false
 menu:
     storage-providers: